Skip to content

 Broccoli

-Who would have thought that broccoli of all things is a food against impure skin?
-I have to admit that I didn't necessarily have broccoli on my screen before my research in this context.
-However, if you know what super nutrients and ingredients broccoli has, you can hardly be surprised: vitamins A, C and E provide the skin with moisture and ensure healthy, firm skin in the long term.
-In addition, the antioxidants combat destructive free radicals and thus also protect us from disease.
+Who would have thought that broccoli, of all things, was a food for blemished skin?
+I have to admit that broccoli wasn't really on my radar before I started researching this topic.
+However, if you know what great nutrients and ingredients broccoli has, it's hardly surprising: vitamins A, C and E provide the skin with moisture and ensure healthy, firm skin in the long term.
+In addition, the antioxidants fight destructive free radicals and thus also protect us from diseases.

 Reason enough for me to include broccoli florets in my dinner today!

 We already know that antioxidants and vitamins have a positive effect on our skin.
-And peppers also contain these important substances, including beta-carotene and vitamin C. Vitamin C is necessary to produce collagen, a structural protein that strengthens our skin and keeps it young.
-Personally, I like paprika best raw, dipped in hummus.
-But peppers are also always a healthy, colourful component in vegetable pans, sauces or salads
+And peppers also contain these important substances, including beta-carotene and vitamin C. Vitamin C is necessary to produce collagen; a structural protein that strengthens our skin and keeps it young.
+Personally, I like peppers raw, dipped in hummus.
+But peppers are also always a healthy, colorful component in vegetable pans, sauces or salads.

 Green tea

 We all know the beneficial effects of green tea.
-Our skin is also a great friend of green tea, because the many minerals and vitamins promote our skin health.
-But there is more: the chlorophyll of the plant has a skin-freshening effect and reduces redness.
-The caffeine thus drains and tightens the skin.
-Besides the antioxidant effect of green tea, its anti-inflammatory effect is also interesting.
-Thus it helps against contact eczema and acne
+Our skin is also a big friend of green tea because the many minerals and vitamins promote our skin health.
+But it goes even further: the plant's chlorophyll has a skin-refreshing effect and reduces redness.
+The caffeine dehydrates and tightens the skin.
+In addition to the antioxidant effect of green tea, its anti-inflammatory effect is also interesting.
+It helps against contact eczema and acne.

 By the way, green tea can also be used to make soothing steam baths, peelings or face masks!
-You can find many suggestions and recipes on google and Pinterest
+You can find lots of suggestions and recipes on Google and Pinterest.

 Water

-Last but not least, water should not be missing from this list.
-Water is essential to us for a variety of reasons, and one of them is the health of our skin.
+Last but not least, water cannot be missing from this list.
+Water is essential to us for a variety of reasons, one of which is the health of our skin.
 Even the slightest dehydration can make our skin look dry and tired.

-My skin has also taken on a whole new, fresh glow since I have been careful to always drink enough.
+My skin has also taken on a completely new, fresh glow since I made sure to always drink enough.

-If you liked this article about food for impure skin or if you want to learn more about healthy eating, mindfulness or sustainability, take a look here over.
+If you liked this article about foods for blemished skin or would like to find out more about the topics of healthy eating, mindfulness or sustainability, take a look here over.

 Tasse mit grünem Tee als Lebensmittel gegen unreine Haut